A Unified Stochastic SIR Model Driven By L\'{e}vy Noise With Time-Dependency: Introduction

-Epidemiological compartment models have garnered much attention from researchers in an attempt to better understand and control the spread of infectious diseases.
+Compartmental models have garnered much attention in the past century by researchers in pursuit of understanding and control of infectious diseases.
 Mathematical analysis of such models aids decision-making regarding public health policy changes -- especially in the event of a pandemic (e.g., COVID-19).
 One such compartmental model introduced by Kermack and McKendrick \cite{KM} in 1927 divides a population into three compartments -- susceptible, infected, and recovered (SIR).
 The classical SIR model is as follows:

-where $\beta$ is the transmission rate and $\gamma$ the recovery rate.
-Additionally, demography may be introduced to include birth rate $\Lambda$ and mortality rate $\mu$ as:
+where $\beta$ is the transmission coefficient and $\gamma$ the recovery coefficient.
+Additionally, demography may be introduced to include birth recruitment coefficient $\Lambda$ and mortality coefficient $\mu$ as:

 The basic SIR models (\ref{SIRA}) and (\ref{SIRB}) have many variations including the SIRD, SIRS, SIRV, SEIR, MSIR, etc. (cf. e.g., \cite{Ba}, \cite{BR} and \cite{SK}).
-Further, these deterministic models have been put into different stochastic frameworks, which makes the situation more realistic (cf. e.g., \cite{Bao}, \cite{Cara}--\cite{G}, \cite{JJS}, \cite{Liu}, \cite{Pri} and \cite{T}--\cite{Zhou2}).
+Further, these deterministic models have been put into different stochastic frameworks, which make the situation more realistic (cf. e.g., \cite{Bao}, \cite{Cara}--\cite{G}, \cite{JJS}, \cite{Liu}, \cite{Pri} and \cite{T}--\cite{Zhou2}).
 The existing models are often analyzed with a focus on specific diseases or parameters.
 Such studies have been very successful in achieving new results; however, often it is the case that structural variability is lacking in these models.
 To overcome the drawbacks inherent in traditional approaches, we propose and investigate in this paper the unified stochastic SIR (USSIR) model:

 Hereafter, $\mathbb{R}_+$ denotes the set of all positive real numbers, $\left(B^{(1)}_t,\dots,B^{(n)}_t\right)_{t \ge 0}$ is a standard $n$-dimensional Brownian motion, $N$ is a Poisson random measure on $\mathbb{R}_+\times (\mathbb{R}^d-\{0\})$ with intensity measure $\nu$ satisfying $\int_{\mathbb{R}^d-\{0\}}(1\wedge|u|^2)\nu(du)<\infty$ and $\tilde{N}(dt,du) = N(dt,du) - \nu(du)dt$, $\left(B^{(1)}_t,\dots,B^{(n)}_t\right)_{t \ge 0}$ and $N$ are independent, $b_i, \sigma_{ij}:[0,\infty) \times \mathbb{R}^3_+\mapsto\mathbb{R}$, $h_i,g_i: [0,\infty) \times \mathbb{R}^3_+\times (\mathbb{R}^d-\{0\}) \mapsto\mathbb{R}$, $i=1,2,3,\ j=1,2,\ldots,n$, are measurable functions.